uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 {image file-path="img/chapters/jflap-ab-star-a-dfa-screenshot.png" alt="After conversion to a DFA"}

 We're nearly there.
-If it's hard to read the FSA, you can move states around by choosing the arrow tool (on the left of the tool bar — if the states won't move when you grab them, so make sure you click on the arrow icon before trying to move them).
+If it's hard to read the FSA, you can move states around with the arrow tool (on the left of the tool bar).
 The states may have some extraneous labels underneath them; you can hide those by selecting the arrow tool, right-click on the white part of the window and un-check "Display State Labels".

 {image file-path="img/chapters/jflap-ab-star-a-dfa-tidy-screenshot.png" alt="After tidying up the DFA"}